Stashm10/Chession/README.md

 https://stashm10.github.io/Chession

-## Built with
+## How I Built it

-- HTML, CSS, and JavaScript
-- chess.js for move validation
-- Piece graphics from Lichess
+Everything was coded with HTML, CSS, and JavaScript.
+This web-based game is not complicated, thus the code itself should be complicated either.
+Additionally I used chess.js for move validation and the piece graphics came from Lichess, which is an offical platofrom to play chess.